thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 while keeping the information inside of it from "spilling out", or being used by the parent or container box.

---- Show image of sharing between boxes ---
+--- Show an image of sharing between boxes ---

 That's why I imagine the boxes as _open_ boxes.
 The child (inner box) can see the parent's information, but the parent (outer/container box) can't see or use